KxSystems/docs/docs/license/gcp.md

     matter of this Agreement.
-It replaces and supersedes any previous oral or written agreements, in relation to this Agreement including any previous versions of the Agreement accessed by the User or any representative from the organisation which you have bound under this Agreement, and any understandings or other communications between the parties in connection with this Agreement.
+It replaces and supersedes any previous oral or written agreements, in relation to this Agreement including any previous versions of the Agreement accessed by the User or any representative from the organization which you have bound under this Agreement, and any understandings or other communications between the parties in connection with this Agreement.